knagode/react_native_expo_app_with_rails_backend/README.md

 ## Structure

-In the root of the repository is Rails.
+In the root of the repository is Rail code.
 React Native app can be found in `/react_native_app` folder

 # Setup